regionmask/regionmask/docs/defined_scientific.rst

     mpl.rcdefaults()
     mpl.use('Agg')

-The following imports are necessary for all of the examples.
+The following imports are necessary for the examples.

 .. ipython:: python